manggic/frontend-interview-question/README.md

     - for one final time in the same loop, the micro task queues are executed. nextTick queue followed by promise queue
     - if there are more callbacks to be processed, the loop is kept alive for one more run and the same step are repeated
     - on the other hand,if all callback are executed and there is no more code to be process, the event loop exits
+    - callbacks in microtask queue are executed in between the execution of callback in the timer queue.
+    - when running setTimeout with delay 0ms and an I/O async method, the order of execution can never be guaranteed
+    - I/O events are polled and callback functions are added to the I/O queue only after the I/O is completed.